 - Reliable messaging.
 Enables reliable messaging for services that implement the WS-ReliableMessaging specification.
 The encoding type to use for the messages: Text, MTOM, or WCF Binary. - Reliable messaging ordered.
 Indicates whether the reliable session should be ordered. - Reliable messaging version.
 The version to apply to the messages: WSReliableMessagingFebruary2005 or WSReliableMessaging11. - Specify via address.
 Sends a message to an intermediate service that submits it to the actual server.
 This may also apply when you send the message to a debugging proxy.
 This corresponds to the WCF clientVia behavior.
 This is useful to separate the physical address to which the message is actually sent, from the logical address for which the message is intended. - Via address.
 The logical address to which to send the message.
 It may be the physical of the final server or any name.
 It appears in the SOAP message as follows:

-<wsa:Action>http://myLogicalAddress<wsa:Action> The logical address is retrieved from the user interface.
-By default, it is the address specified in the WSDL.
-You can override this address using this field.
+''' <wsa:Action>http://myLogicalAddress<wsa:Action> The logical address is retrieved from the user interface.
+By default, it is the address specified in the '''